Clean Install macOS

 What You Will Need and Is Your Computer Suitable

-To install macOS Monterey on your Mac, you need to make sure that your device is compatible with this operating system version.
+To install macOS Sonoma on your Mac, you need to make sure that your device is compatible with this operating system version.
 Luckily, Apple made it clear which Mac models can run the new macOS.

-• iMac Pro – 2017 and later
+• iMac Pro (2017).

-• Mac Pro – 2013 and later
+• Mac Pro (2019, 2023).

 If you’re not sure which Mac model you have, it’s easy to find that out.
 Just open the Apple menu in the top-left corner of your screen and click About this Mac.
 Under the Overview tab, you’ll see your Mac’s type and year.